oa-333/elog/README.md

 - queue-batch-size: When this is present a queued log target is used
 - queue-timeout-millis: Specifies the timeout used by the queued log target

+In the example above, queue-batch-size and queue-timeout-millis are not related to the database target specification,
+and their presence only configures a compound log target (namely, a queued log target over a database lgo target).

 When using the db schema, the conn-string and insert-query components are mandatory.
+The following parameters are optional for database target configuration:

+- db-thread-model: Specified how the database should be accessed by multiple threads concurrently.
+Possible values:
+    - none: No thread-model is in use.
+        User code is responsible for managing multi-threaded access to database log target.
+    - lock: A single lock is used to serialize all access to db log target.
+        This is thread-safe but will not scale well, and may be suitable for simple multi-threaded scenarios.
+    - conn-per-thread: Each thread is allocated a separate connection, and no lock is used.
+        This is a thread-safe and scalable.
+- db-max-threads: When specifying db-thread-model=conn-per-thread it is possible also to configure the maximum
+    number of threads expected to concurrently send log messages to the database log target.
+    If not specified, then a default value of 4096 is used.
+- db-reconnect-timeout-millis: When using database log target, a background thread is used to reconnect to the
+    database after disconnect.
+This value determines the timeout in milliseconds between any two consecutive reconnect attempts.

 Additional required components may differ from one database to another.

 ### Connecting to PostgreSQL